 For the marinade and sauce:

-¾ cup low-sodium chicken broth
+- ¾ cup low-sodium chicken broth

-¾ cup freshly squeezed orange juice
+- ¾ cup freshly squeezed orange juice

-1½ tsp. finely grated orange zest
+- 1 ½ tsp finely grated orange zest

-6 tbsp. white vinegar
+- 6 tbsp white vinegar

-¼ cup soy sauce
+- ¼ cup soy sauce

-½ cup brown sugar (dark or light)
+- ½ cup brown sugar (dark or light)

-3 cloves garlic, minced
+- 3 cloves garlic, minced

-1 tbsp. fresh ginger, grated
+- 1 tbsp fresh ginger, grated

-¼ tsp. cayenne pepper
+- ¼ tsp. cayenne pepper

-1½ lbs. boneless chicken thighs or breasts, cut into bite-sized pieces
+- 1 ½ lbs boneless chicken thighs or breasts, cut into bite-sized pieces

-1 tbsp. plus 2 tsp. cornstarch
+- 1 tbsp plus 2 tsp. cornstarch

-2 tbsp. cold water
+- 2 tbsp cold water

-8 thin strips orange peel (optional)
+- 8 thin strips orange peel (optional)

 For the coating and frying:

-3 large egg whites
+- 3 large egg whites1 cup cornstarch

-½ tsp. baking soda
+- ½ tsp baking soda

-¼ tsp. cayenne pepper
+- ¼ tsp cayenne pepper

-1 ½ cups each peanut and canola oil
+- 1 ½ cups each peanut and canola oil

-To make the marinade and sauce, combine the chicken broth, orange juice, orange zest, vinegar, soy sauce, brown sugar, garlic, ginger and cayenne pepper in a large saucepan; whisk to blend well.
+- To make the marinade and sauce: Combine the chicken broth, orange juice, orange zest, vinegar, soy sauce, brown sugar, garlic, ginger and cayenne pepper in a large saucepan; whisk to blend well.
 Measure out ¾ cup of the mixture and transfer it to a large zipper lock plastic bag.
 Add the chicken pieces to the bag, pressing out the excess air and sealing well.
 Refrigerate and let marinate 30-60 minutes, but no longer.

-To prepare the coating, place the egg whites in a pie plate and whisk until frothy.
+- To prepare the coating: Place the egg whites in a pie plate and whisk until frothy.
 In a second pie plate combine the cornstarch, baking soda and cayenne pepper; whisk to blend.
 Drain the chicken of the marinade in a colander or large strainer; pat dry with paper towels.
 Place half of the chicken pieces in the egg whites and turn to coat.
 Transfer the pieces to the cornstarch mixture and coat thoroughly, shaking off the excess.
 Transfer to a plate and repeat with the remaining chicken pieces.

-To fry the chicken, heat the oil in a 11- or 12-inch round Dutch oven or straight-sided sauté pan until the oil reaches 350˚ F. Carefully place half of the chicken pieces in the oil and fry until golden brown, about 5 minutes, turning the pieces halfway through cooking.
+- To fry the chicken, heat the oil in a 11- or 12-inch round Dutch oven or straight-sided sauté pan until the oil reaches 350˚ F. Carefully place half of the chicken pieces in the oil and fry until golden brown, about 5 minutes, turning the pieces halfway through cooking.
 Remove from the oil with a skimmer or slotted spoon and transfer to a paper towel-lined plate.
 Return the oil to 350˚ F and repeat with the remaining chicken pieces.